cjchirag7/EDUCATION-PORTAL/README.md

                <h5>                                      ..................
 Something more  ...................</h5>

-       We have created 3 teachers's accounts and 3 student's accounts, in advance- (You can create as many accounts as you can)
+       We have created 3 teachers's accounts and 3 student's accounts, in advance- (You can create as many accounts as you wish)
 <br>
 1.Teacher's accounts with passwords:-<br>
 (i) TARUN JAISWAL   -  'tiger' <br>